NickDubelman/sql-table-sync/README.md

 # TODO

-- make Ping more like a health check for all sync jobs
 - make cmd/main a cobra CLI with subcommands for validate, ping, execing jobs
 - more test coverage
   - make sure loadConfig copies values as expected (ex: driver, primary key)